 We all know that family dinners matter.
 They help to protect our kids from issues such as teen pregnancy and drug and alcohol use.
 They offer us a time to connect and share about our days.
 And we appreciate how meals together provide an opportunity to teach manners and conversational skills.

 But the reality is that family dinners can also be an added burden.
 It can feel like yet another thing we need to plan for and schedule into our days.

 This burdensome experience can become even more acute if the vast majority of the work falls onto one person’s shoulders.
 In my house, that person is me.
-Most of the time I love this role and appreciate that my husband takes on other things that I don’t have to.

 I truly enjoy feeding my family.
 I relish the time in the kitchen.
 I even like the planning of meals and grocery shopping.
 But if I am being totally honest, there are times when it can feel like I am serving everyone and not being appreciated, and that is NOT fun.